 Hypnotherapy is a widely accepted and researched method of enabling people to effectively support their health, personal development, and relationships.
 It is a process of communicating with our own or someone else’s unconscious mind, assisted by having the person enter a relaxed state.
 It allows us to connect with the deepest programming within our minds and bodies.
 When body relaxes and mind quiets, a natural rebalancing function of the body-mind system occurs.
 Body knows how to heal automatically.

 You can learn exercises (as little as 15 min to 1 hour a day) to harmonise and build up your energy levels.

 Chi Kung is the ancient Chinese health system, the basis of Tai Chi, Kung Fu and acupuncture.
 Research shows that Chi Kung breathing, movement and mediation techniques promote health, prolong life and assist healing, including healing illnesses which do not respond to other treatments.
 The main function of these exercises is to collect and exchange Chi between human beings and nature.
 With daily practice it also helps to strengthen body, promote creativity, develop intellect, and improve quality of life.

 Huna is the Hawaiian tradition of shamanism, an ancient way of living in harmony, respect and oneness with all life forms.
 It implies working with the powers of the mind and the forces of nature.
-Huna techniques help release physical, emotional, and mental stress, change limiting beliefs, create harmony and improve relationships.
+Huna techniques are designed to support physical, emotional, and mental wellbeing, change limiting beliefs, create harmony and improve relationships.